StevenMayher/432-2022/classes/class17/README.md

     - You might also want to look at the [Toy NHANES data cleaning example](https://rpubs.com/TELOVE/toy-nhanes-432), even if you're not using NHANES data.
 5. [Lab 5](https://github.com/THOMASELOVE/432-2022/tree/main/labs/lab05) is due Monday 2022-04-04 at 9 PM (**the day after the Project B form**).
 Lab 5 uses tidymodels to fit and assess the performance of some models.
 As such, you can complete it today.
 There's no new material on these topics coming.

-## Minute Paper After Class 16
+## Announcements

-Comments to come.
+1. Feedback on the Minute Paper after Class 16 [is now available](https://bit.ly/432-2022-min-16-feedback).

-## Project A Grading Status
+2. Project A Grading Status update coming in class.

-Comments to come.
+3. If I'm not referring to you by name when I see you in class, or if you're not coming to class regularly, I encourage you to fix that.

 ## Some Advice on Naming Things